austindreosch/playbook-ai/README.md

 ## Feature Roadmap
 * User inputs on each player, as well as each team
-* Data analytics based on those numbers
+* Data analytics based on those inputs
 * Editable expert community rankings page
 * Trade suggestions with OpenAI integration, based on the data analytics
 * Stripe implementation for payments